jlertle/mithink/README.md

 `npm install mithink --save`

-A plug-n-play module which aims for Meteor.js like capabilities without the overhead for transparently syncing a RethinkDB instance across clients.
-Supports [Mithril.js](http://mithril.js.org/) on the client-side out of the box, but it's easy enough to roll your own adapter for Angular/Ember/Vue/whatever the hot framework of the week is.
+A plug-n-play module which aims for Meteor.js like capabilities without the overhead for transparently syncing a RethinkDB instance across clients using Socket.IO and [Mithril.js](http://mithril.js.org/) on the client-side out of the box, but it's easy enough to roll your own adapter for Angular/Ember/Vue/whatever the hot framework of the week is.

 ### Under The Hood